 But wait, isn’t MetaMask an Ethereum wallet?
 It is, but actually, it’s quite easy to connect it to BSC.
 This way, you can use a familiar UI when interacting with BSC.

 As to how to connect your MetaMask to BSC?
-We’ve got a detailed guide about it, so check out Connecting MetaMask to Binance Smart Chain
+We’ve got a detailed guide about it, so check out Connecting MetaMask to BNB Smart Chain if you’re interested.

 Trust Wallet is one of the easiest mobile wallets to use, so if you’d like to use BSC from your pocket, it’s among the best options.